eminisolomon/naija-state-local-government/examples/README.md

 # Examples

-This directory contains usage examples for `@ng-states/core`.
+This directory contains usage examples for `ng-states-core`.

 ## Available Examples